 - The base mortality table for healthy annuitants was changed from the RP-2000 fully generational table to the RP-2014 fully generational table (with a base year of 2006), with male rates adjusted by a factor of 0.96.
 The mortality improvement scale was changed from Scale AA to Scale MP-2016 and is applied to healthy and disabled members.
 The base mortality table for disabled annuitants was changed from the RP-2000 disabled mortality table to the RP-2014 disabled annuitant mortality table (with future mortality improvement according to Scale MP-2016). - The CSA load was 30 percent for vested and non-vested, deferred members.
-The CSA has been changed to 35 percent for vested members and 1.0 percent for non-vested members. - The single discount rate was changed from 5.31 percent per annum to 5.96 percent per annum.
+The CSA has been changed to 35 percent for vested members and 1.00 percent for non-vested members.